Click on a question to expand or collapse

 That depends.
 If you want to be a graphics designer, then a focus on Studio and/or Graphical Arts may be a more appropriate choice, possibly coupled with a Computer Science minor.
+Wheaton also has a new major in Film and New Media.
 However, if you want to be a force behind the software that drives highly interactive sites, then a deep knowledge of computing systems and the know-how of writing software is what you will need.
-In that case, a degree in Computer Science would be a wise move.
+In that case, a degree in Computer Science would be a wise move, possibly with an Art minor.
 Note also that Wheaton allows students to craft their own majors, and a few students have recently crafted 'Art-Computer Science' majors that combine their passion for graphical design and programming.

 - What programming languages do you teach?

 - What type of research/internship opportunities are there?

 Wheaton has an excellent center, the Filene Center's Career Services, to help students find internships.
 Each faculty member also has an active research program and students are regularly paid to work during the summers, January break, and/or during the semester.
 You can learn more about potential research opportunities in the fields of: